kyladawon/recipe_review_research/README.md

 We believe the reviews column could be not missing at random (NMAR) if people chose not to leave a review.
 This could be due to:

-- **lack of time:** People may not have the time to write a review; additional columns we could study to investigate the lack of time include number of hours worked a day, spent at school, or spent in extracurriculars.
+- **Lack of Time:** People may not have the time to write a review; additional columns we could study to investigate the lack of time include number of hours worked a day, spent at school, or spent in extracurriculars.
-- **assumed unimportance:** People may not consider leaving a review to be important.
+- **Assumed Unimportance:** People may not consider leaving a review to be important.
 Additional information we could gather is how people would rate the importance of answering surveys, but this information is also pretty useless, considering people who do not want to take the time to leave a review probably also would not take the time to answer an extra question.
-- **privacy concerns:** People may have privacy concerns and may not feel comfortable sharing their thoughts online.
+- **Privacy Concerns:** People may have privacy concerns and may not feel comfortable sharing their thoughts online.
 Similar to the last bullet point, we could obtain information where people rank how much they value privacy, but those who care a lot about privacy may just avoid the question.